 You can share social media content in three ways:

-Audio tours are best when you want to provide your visitors with tourist-guide-like experience.
+Audio tours are best when you want to provide your visitors with a tourist-guide-like experience.
 You can include rules, dos and don’ts, and other guidelines.
 The QR Code can be used and placed near the entrance of the museum to allow visitors to scan it before entering.
 You can use audio notes instead of text and PDF as well.

 Real images and videos